Watch our step-by-step video for this recipe below

 2 Tbsp Rum (optional)

-1. Blend fresh ginger in batches with water and pour mixture in large bowl
+1. In a blender, blend pieces of fresh ginger in batches with water and pour mixture in large bowl

 2. Add cloves and cream of tartar to mixture and steep in fridge overnight (or for at least four hours, if making same day).